Kilmarnock F.C.

-Kilmarnock Football Club is currently the oldest football club in the Scottish Premiership, and also the second-oldest professional club in Scotland.
-Home matches are played at Rugby Park, a 17,889 capacity all-seater stadium situated in the town itself.
-Kilmarnock took part in the first-ever official match in the Scottish Cup against the now-defunct Renton in 1873.
 The club have qualified for European competitions on nine occasions, their best performance coming in the 1966–67 Fairs Cup when they progressed to the semi-finals, eventually being eliminated by Leeds United.
 The club is also one of only a few Scottish clubs to have played in three European competitions (European Cup, Cup Winners' Cup and the UEFA Cup).
+Additionally, the club have played in the International Soccer League four times – 1960, 1961, 1963 and 1965, as well as competing in the 1995 Korea Cup.
+Their most recent appearance in European competition football was during the 2024–25 UEFA Europa League and 2024–25 UEFA Conference League.

-Kilmarnock has a long-standing football rivalry with fellow Ayrshire side Ayr United, with both teams playing frequently in the Ayrshire derby in which both sides first met in September 1910.
-Kilmarnock have long been the most successful side in the Ayrshire derby, winning 189 times in 256 meetings.
-The club nickname, Killie, is the Scottish term for the town of Kilmarnock.
+Kilmarnock Football Club is currently the oldest football club in the Scottish Premiership, and also the second-oldest professional club in Scotland.
+Home matches are played at Rugby Park, a 15,003 capacity all-seater stadium situated in the town itself.
+Kilmarnock took part in the first-ever official match in the Scottish Cup against the now-defunct Renton in 1873.
+With a long-standing football rivalry with fellow Ayrshire side Ayr United, both teams play frequently in the Ayrshire derby, first meeting in September 1910.